JanRkck/AA24/README.md

 ## Objectives
 ### 1. Data Preparation
-- Loading and cleaning datasets
 - Handling missing and erroneous data
+- Cleaning the data for later usage

 ### 2. Descriptive Analytics
-- **Temporal Patterns**: Analyze charging behavior over the day, week, and across seasons
+- **Temporal Patterns**: Analyze number of charging events over the day, week, and across seasons
 - **Key Performance Indicators (KPIs)**: Define and visualize three key time-dependent KPIs
-- **Site Characteristics**: Identify differences between public and private charging stations
+- **Site Characteristics**: Identify differences between a public and a private charging site

 ### 3. Cluster Analysis
-- Create clusters to identify typical charging events
+- Use clustering to identify charging events
 - Interpret and name the clusters

 ### 4. Utilization Prediction